KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 ### Allowing structured map keys

-JSON format does not natively support the concept of a map with a structured key.
-Key in JSON objects are strings and can be used to represent only primitives or enums by default.
+JSON format does not natively support the concept of a map with structured keys.
+Keys in JSON objects are strings and can be used to represent only primitives or enums by default.
-A non-standard support for structured key can be enabled with [allowStructuredMapKeys][JsonBuilder.allowStructuredMapKeys] property:
+A non-standard support for structured keys can be enabled with [allowStructuredMapKeys][JsonBuilder.allowStructuredMapKeys] property:

 ```kotlin
 val format = Json { allowStructuredMapKeys = true }